glitchassassin/lackey/README.md

 **WARNING** Be aware that this will create global methods that will *overwrite certain Python functions*, such as `type()`.
 For more information, see the **Sikuli Patching** section below.

+#### Installing Tesseract OCR ####

+OCR features are dependent upon a third-party utility, Tesseract OCR.
+Installation instructions for your platform [can be found here](https://github.com/tesseract-ocr/tesseract/wiki).
+As long as the tesseract executable is in your path, the OCR features should work.

 ### General ###

 The Lackey library is divided up into classes for finding and interacting with particular regions of the screen.
 Patterns are provided as bitmap files (supported formats include `.bmp`, `.pbm`, `.ras`, `.jpg`, `.tiff`, and `.png`).
 These patterns are compared to a Region of the screen, and, if they exist, can target a mouse move/click action.